unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/appendices/osgi-deployment.md

 2. Launch Eclipse 3.4 which should be longer than usual as new plug-ins are automatically installed
 3. Open "Help / About ... / Plug-in Details" dialog and check that
-    Restlet plug-ins are there ("Noelios Technologies" is the provider name)
+    Restlet plug-ins are there ("Restlet" is the provider name)
 4. Create a new "Plug-in Project", name it "OsgiUsageTest1" and press "Next \>"